The Tonbridge Eating Disorders Support Group for Carers

 A Self Help Group run by and for Carers

-In partnership with the Maudsley and Our Carers Support meetings are usually on the last Monday of each month at Tonbridge School from 7pm to 8.30pm.
-Occasionally the meetings are held in Sevenoaks.
+In partnership with the Maudsley and Our Carers Support meetings are usually on the last Monday of each month and are now on ZOOM due to COVID restrictions.

 Are you caring for someone suffering from an eating disorder?
 Do you need support and access to information?
 Do you need a listening ear?
 A quote from a lady who attended our group when her daughter was struggling with anorexia:

 “I really appreciate all the help which you and the team at Carers First have offered me in various ways, particularly in respect of the anorexic issues I’ve struggled with.
 Your service is clearly run with dedication, expertise and warmth and I feel privileged to have been on the receiving end of it, if only briefly.
 I have felt both comforted and enlightened at a time of despair, which has meant a great deal to me.
 Should my daughter decline over coming months, I’ll be back in touch, but for the moment will opt to take a step back from meeting with the group (who I wish all the very best to and will continue to support in spirit).”